A-Yaghoubian/mos_project/README.md

 - Tools for dataset preparation, audio quality analysis, and result visualization
 - Flexible training scripts for experimenting with different models and approaches

-This project is designed for **educational and research purposes**, serving as both a framework for students learning about speech processing and a foundation for future research on MOS prediction.
+This project is designed for **educational and research purposes**, serving as both a framework for students learning about speech processing and a foundation for future research on MOS prediction. our simple documentation with Persian language is in **[Doc](https://docs.google.com/document/d/1F5ecEGLcXbL567xjhDInn82WpVJb6CDdAzqUfzILPWM/edit?usp=sharing)**

 ---